akTechweb/CMSV2026/README.md

 ## Overview

-**InfinityCoderzz CMS** is a full-featured healthcare management system designed to digitize and coordinate day-to-day hospital and clinic operations across multiple user roles.
+**CMS** is a full-featured healthcare management system designed to digitize and coordinate day-to-day hospital and clinic operations across multiple user roles.

 The application follows a **role-based modular architecture**, providing separate workflows and dashboards for: